EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    :align: center
    :name: apparent FRET

-   Apparent FRET efficiency histogram with the fitting result.
+   Apparent FRET efficiency histogram with the fitting result

 To get the corrected FRET efficiencies, we plotted each correction factor by choosing the desired one from the list of parameters in *Plot Mode* as shown previously on :numref:`apparent FRET plotting criteria` in the middle part.
 For the direct excitaion factor, we clicked on *Direct Excitation factor (Alpha)*, and selected the category **G Bleach** since we need the donor bleaching step for this calculation.
 The resulting plot with its fitting is shown on :numref:`all correction factors` on the left.
 For fitting we chose *Gauss1* from the *Fit Method* section, the value of 0.124 was reported after the fitting.
 Also from *Histogram Normalization*, the option *Unary* was selected to normalize the plot.
 To plot the other two correction factors we selected the category **R Bleach** because the acceptor bleaching step is needed for them to be determined.
 Then in *Plot Mode* we clicked on *Spectral Crosstalk corr factor (Beta)*.
 With the same steps for plot fitting and normalization, the middle pannel of :numref:`all correction factors` and final value of 0.12 was obtained.
 Then we clicked on *Detection Efficiency corr factor (Gamma)* to get its distribution histogram.
 Taking steps similar to the previous case, the plot was fitted and normalized with the final value of 0.75 for the gamma factor, like :numref:`all correction factors` on the right.